akren20/Software-Design-Project/README.md

 Once the server is running, open (http://localhost:3000) in your browser to see the application.

-### 4. Move out of client directory and into the server folder
+### 4. Open another terminal and then move into the server folder

 ```bash
 cd server